 Everyone in Duumvirate has to balance this and being able to get things done.
 Too little paranoia, and you take a railgun through the chest.
 Too much, and your organization cannot get any new members because they might be spies.

-Harry himself towards the end of the series.
+Harry Potter towards the end of the series.
 Specifically, he manages to guess correctly that Draco is a Death Eater despite the lack of concrete evidence.